 Areas of Expertise

-Wireless communications, statistical signal processing, adaptive filtering and learning.
-In these areas, he has published roughly 170 scientific journals and conference publications.
+Wireless communications, statistical signal processing, graph signal processing, adaptive filtering, and learning.
+In these areas, he has published roughly 200 scientific journals and conference publications.

-He has extensive credentials and experience on the advancing of theory and applications of set-membership adaptive filtering and adaptive networks, which offer viable solutions to event-triggered sensing, processing and communication in wireless sensor network.
-In this area he has developed and analyzed new approaches that feature reduced internode communication.
+He has extensive credentials and experience in advancing theory and applications of set-membership adaptive filtering and adaptive networks, which offer viable solutions to event-triggered sensing, processing, and communication in wireless sensor networks.
+In this area, he has developed and analyzed new approaches that feature reduced internode communication.

-His research within wireless communication includes, e.g., analysis and design of full-duplex relaying, MIMO communication, and RF impairment modelling and compensation.
-The early publications on full-duplex relaying are highly cited and have opened up a new area of research which has been very active during the recent years.
+His research within wireless communication includes, e.g., analysis and design of full-duplex relaying, MIMO communication, and RF impairment modeling and compensation.
+The early publications on full-duplex relaying are highly cited and have opened up a new research area that has been very active during recent years.